Christian Names for Girls Starting with R

 Quick Facts

-Canonical route/christian-names/girls/starting-with-r/
+Canonical guide/christian-names/girls/starting-with-r/

 Main biblical anchorsRachel, Ruth, Rebecca, and Rahab as major Old Testament women, with Ruth and Rebecca as the strongest anchors